mohammed-117/Artifical-Intelligence-Projects/README.md

 # Artifical-Intelligence-Projects
 Summary:

-Projects 2,3,4 utilize the ROS framework to build a program that demonstrate heuristic and machine learning methods.
+Projects 2,3,4 utilize the ROS framework to build programs that demonstrate heuristic and machine learning methods.